NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 	solid: false,

 	// Whether to generate smooth normals for terrain tiles when the quantized mesh data does not include embedded normals.
+	// Normals are always added to the geometry if present in the file.
 	generateNormals: true,
 }
 ```